AndrejLukic815/Andrej-portfolio.github.io/index.md

 <img src="images/Hakaton_Winner_Picture.png?raw=true"/>
 I have participated in many game jams that includes locally in my comunity or global games jams in variety of game jam themes.

-Recently in Croatia ManpowerGroup organized a game jam with a theme to make a simulation in Unity.
+Recently in Croatia ManpowerGroup and GameChuck organized a game jam with a theme to make a simulation in Unity.

 Me and my team won that competition and were also rewarded with bonsu place for most inovative and realistic simulation on that competition.

+The purpos of this competition is to reward the best team with cash reward and also offer them a oppertunity to work on this project from competition.

 [](/sample_page)
 <img src="images/Moja_Hakaton_Slika.png?raw=true"/>
+After the compatition ended we were offered a business offer by GameChuck to work with them on this project.

 ### Games that I worked on: